 Developer charges - Water and wastewater

-Water Supply and Sewerage Developer Charges are applied to any development which creates new or increased demands upon water supply and wastewater systems.
+Water Supply and Sewerage Developer Charges are applied to any development that creates new or increased demands upon water supply and wastewater systems.

 The charges are levied so Council can fund the infrastructure required for developments, such as reservoirs, trunk mains, sewerage treatments works and pump stations.

 When assessing proposed developments, we consider whether system capacity is available and infrastructure meets quality and safety standards.

 If you need to pay Developer Charges for water supply and/or sewerage for your development, a condition on your Development Consent, Complying Development Certificate or Section 68 Approval will state that you need to apply for a Certificate of Compliance for Water Supply and Sewerage.